bitpay/node-bitpay-client/README.md

 ### Overloading Configuration

 The BitPay client loads a configuration file from the root of the module.
-If you do not commit youu `node_modules` to source control, you will need to overload the `config` dependency from within your own code.
+If you do not commit your `node_modules` to source control, you will need to overload the `config` dependency from within your own code.
 This can be done easily using a tool like [Soop](https://github.com/gasteve/node-soop) or [Proxyquire](https://github.com/thlorenz/proxyquire).

 Example using Soop: